kent-map/kent/theatre/canterbury-theatre.md

  ‘Miracle’ plays recounted the lives of saints, while ‘Mystery cycles’ staged stories from the Bible, both performed on wagons.

 Between 1491 – 1520, a church warden from the parish of St Dunstan’s noted;
+<br><br>
 “Canterbury has it’s own pageant of St. Thomas, with one hundred billmen and bowmen preceding a pageant wagon.
 On it, stood the figures of St Thomas, with a mechanical moving head and a hidden bag of blood, four boy knights, with splendidly gilded armour.”

-Strolling Players
+**Strolling Players**
 Strolling or Wandering Players were the prelude to professional Acting Companies.
 These players were considered ‘vagabonds’ by law, without patronage from a noblemen or royalty.
 They toured fairgrounds and race meetings presenting a mixture of acrobatics, drama and songs.

 Sometimes, these players were paid not to perform, as the Burghmote book in 1595 notes: